Marriage certificate: Confidential marriages

 In California, under Section 501 of the state's Family Code, a county clerk is authorised to issue a confidential marriage licence and subsequently grant a confidential marriage certificate; Section 511 of the same Code states that the records of marriages registered under this provision are not open to public inspection, except by an order of the court.
 This practice originated in 1878, and was originally intended for those persons in a common-law relationship who presented themselves as married and wanted to make such marriage official.
 The practice of confidential marriages is unique to California, and is only approximated by Michigan, which offers court-ordered secret marriages.

 Consular marriages

 Prior to 1989, the U.S. Department of State offered a Certificate of Witness to Marriage (form FS-97) for those couples whose marriages were solemnised in the presence of a consular official overseas.
 This was authorised by 22 U.S.C.
 4192 on the condition that the parties had to be free to contract marriage under the laws of the District of Columbia.
-On 9 November 1989, this provision of the United States Code was repealed, and the Department accordingly ceased issuing such certificates.
+On 9 November 1989, this provision of the United States Code was repealed, and the department accordingly ceased issuing such certificates.

 A Michigan marriage certificate, issued 1883.

 A California confidential marriage certificate, issued 2015.

 A State Department certificate of witness to marriage, issued 1948.

+India

+In India, marriage registration is a legal mandate, though its actual implication is different when it comes to practice.
+In Seema v.
+Ashwani Kumar, the Supreme Court ordered all States and Union Territories to ensure that marriages are registered compulsorily, so that child marriage, bigamy, fraud, and Women's exploitation could be prevented.

+On this issue, the courts further declared that marriage which is performed under personal law is valid and does not become invalid due to non-registration.
+The non-registration, however, usually results in very difficult situations when it comes to proving the marriage.
+In summary, registration does not establish the marriage but rather enforces and increases one's legal rights.

+The Court Marriage Certificate (CMC) legally identifies two adults as successfully married.
+In India, the CMC has been issued under the Special Marriage Act, which means that the marriage has been registered with the Government and was created without the need for any religious ceremony, and the Special Marriage Act applies equally to all citizens of India.